When you buy something through one of the links on our site, we may earn an affiliate commission.

 Oh, and the Pillow X’s twist seal valve is the only valve I had durability problems with.

 InstantCamp, the only pillow that took 4 full breaths to inflate.
-It’s made of nylon and it’s huge, so — with an MSRP of $36.99 — I’m not really sure what the makers are proud of here.
+It’s made of nylon and it’s huge, so — with a surprisingly high retail price — I’m not really sure what the makers are proud of here.

 It slips, it’s bulky and it just wasn’t pleasant to use.
 Sure, it’s durable and could be easily patched if there was a problem.